 What’s happening now?

-The group are now working with both Architype Ltd. (local passivhaus architects) and eHaus, (a specialist passivhaus building company) to develop and refine the construction methodology for the project.
+The group are now working with both Architype Ltd. (local certified passive house architects) and eHaus, (a specialist passive house building company) to develop and refine the construction methodology for the project.
 Once this process is complete the group will be in a position to set the price of each of the homes in the development and organise the sale of the remaining units.
-At present all sizes are still available, though more than half of the homes have been spoken for.
-We are also in discussions with two social housing providers, who are interested in purchasing 3 or 4 units, as we value making the project accessible to anyone who is interested in the cohousing approach.
+At present there are only 2 four bedroom homes still available.
+The Dunedin City Council have agreed to purchase two homes which will be rented as social housing.
 Renters and owners alike will participate in decision-making.
-All going well we hope to commence construction before the end of the year.
+All going well we hope to commence construction late 2017.
 We have regular meetings and social events.

 One of the cohousing principles is sustainability in three intersecting forms:

 Community: Our biggest asset is the community itself – all ages, a mix of abilities, cultures, income levels and much else makes the place a diverse, stimulating place to grow.
 Not having to do everything oneself, support as lives fluctuate and change, the sharing knowledge and understandings, learning from others, having playmates for children, and companionship are all attributes which make a community resilient.

 Environmental: These considerations have influenced our choice to build to Passive House standard and in turn our choice of building materials including high grade insulation, rain water collection for gardening, possible solar electricity generation, composting, and increased green space.